codingpot/git-mlops/README.md

 ## Instructions

+### Prior work

+1. Click "Use this template" button to create your own repository
+2. Wait for few seconds, then `Initial Setup` PR will be automatically created
+3. Merge the PR, and you are good to go

+### After your repos is setup

 0. Run `pip install -r requirements.txt` ([requirements.txt](https://github.com/codingpot/git-mlops/blob/main/requirements.txt))
 1. Run `dvc init` to enable DVC
 2. Add your data under `data` directory